 Graded Examinations in Spoken English (GESE)

-GESE exams are designed to complement general English language courses, and focus on building confidence and motivation in English language communication.
+Trinity’s GESE exams are designed to complement general English language courses, and exam preparation focuses on the development of communicative skills and building confidence among candidates.

 As they move up the grades, candidates undertake tasks that require a more advanced use of language.
 At higher grades, they are expected to take more responsibility for developing and directing the conversation, rather than simply responding to a series of questions.